Jamesits/zhihudaily/README.md

     * disableappstore＝1 Do not show App Store download bar.
 (Work only on iOS, and since the article page is not hosted by me, I cannot control these pages.
 So only available for index.php currently.)
     * before=YYYYMMDD Search History.From 20130519 to today.
     * refresh=1 Force refresh data from Zhihu Daily.
 (Remember: This waste a lot of money of the site owner.
 For test purpose only, and do not use it too often.)
+    * search=%query% Search titles.
+4. Safety: Not safe to any degree.
+Be aware of SQL injections.

 Demo site: http://zhjlab.sinaapp.com/lab/zhihudaily/